-The work of the School is carried on through the Board of Permanent Officers (tenured faculty), the General Faculty, and the Standing Committees of the Faculty: Admissions and Financial Aid, Community Life, Curriculum, Ministerial Studies, Professional Studies, Spiritual Formation, and Worship.
+The work of the School is carried on through the Governing Board (tenured faculty), the General Faculty, and the Standing Committees of the Faculty: Admissions and Financial Aid, Community Life, Curriculum, Ministerial Studies, Professional Studies, Spiritual Formation, and Worship.
 Each committee has an equal number of faculty and students.
-Faculty members of the committees are appointed by the dean and confirmed by the general faculty; student members are elected by the entire student body.
+Faculty members of the committees are appointed by the dean and confirmed by the general faculty; student members are elected by the entire student body except for student members of the Standing Committee on Admissions and Financial Aid, who are chosen by the associate dean of admissions and financial aid.